-Observe that, in this case, by considering an asymptotically large ensemble $n\to \infty$, the required auxiliary entanglement that needs to be consumed for a fixed failure probability becomes constant and independent of the fidelity of the initial states.
-In particular, the failure probability in the asymptotic case fulfills $\delta_m = 2^{-m}$, where $m$ is the number of subspaces measured.
-Note that the entanglement of the remaining subspaces is not spent nor destroyed.
+Observe that if an asymptotically large ensemble $n\to \infty$ is available, the required auxiliary entanglement needed for fixed $\delta_t$ becomes constant and independent of the fidelity of the initial states.
+In particular, the failure probability in the asymptotic case is $\delta_m = 2^{-m}$.
+The entanglement of the remaining subspaces is not spent or destroyed.

-\textit{General case and results.---} We show now how all the assumptions can be relaxed and a completely general scenario can be tackled, exhibiting a performance enhancement with respect to previous approaches.
-We consider arbitrary ensembles, and importantly, the auxiliary state can be directly constructed from several copies of the ensemble states.
+\textit{General case and results.---} We show here that all the assumptions can be relaxed and a completely general scenario can be tackled, exhibiting a performance enhancement with respect to previous approaches.
+We consider arbitrary ensembles, where importantly, the auxiliary state can be directly constructed from several copies of the ensemble.